Lower Lead Costs by Disputing Unqualified Leads in Local Services Ads

 Local Services Ads help you receive calls from people who search on Google for your services.

 Google ONLY charges you for qualified calls under this program; however, Google’s system is not perfect and Google sometimes charges for calls that are unqualified.
 Google relies on the business owner to review and dispute non-qualified calls within 30 days in order to be credited back charges for unqualified leads.

-Some business owners find it easy to use the app to dispute unqualified calls immediately after they receive them.
+Some business owners find it easy to use the Local Services Ads app to dispute unqualified calls immediately after they receive them.

 - Install the app from the Google Play store or the Apple App store (links via Google here).